ATTENTION: PLEASE READ CAREFULLY

 What to Do if You Feel Sick

-We would like to remind patients who have symptoms such as fever, cough and difficulty breathing to call your provider or the hospital for directions on where to go to be screened and tested.
+If you have a fever, cough, shortness of breath, or you have lost your sense of smell or feel like you have the flu, call your provider or the hospital for directions on where to go to be screened and tested.

 How to Best Protect Yourself Against Infection